Inside SDCC: Part 1 – Mastering the New Z80 ABI

 IEEE 754 32-bit float Returned same as long |

 SDCC can push 8 bit value on the stack.
-But since Z80 has no push a
+But since Z80 has no push a, SDCC may emit:

 push af ; pushes A and F